JeovaniMartinez/Android-Utils/docs/configuration/log.md

 The debug log can be globally enabled or disabled, and affects all utilities in the library.
-It is recommended to use the following configuration to enable it in development and disable it in production, it is only necessary to adjust it once within the app, either in the `onCreate()` of the application class or on the main activity.
+It is recommended to use the following configuration to enable it in development and disable it in production, it is only necessary to adjust it once within the app, either in the `onCreate()` of the application class or in the main activity.
 ```kotlin
 Base.logEnable = BuildConfig.DEBUG
 ```